+Snow and ice.
+This is an article in a series about nature.
 Water comes in three forms, gas and liquid water are two.
-Here is a look at “stiff” water.
+This is a look at “stiff” water.

 This post is part of a series portraying the classic Elements of Nature: Earth, Fire, Water, Air.
 Snow and ice are examples of the third element, Water.